pixelJedi/VirtualFileSystem/README.md

 ## FAQ
 > **1. Can I read, write, open or create files using your VFS?**

-So-so.
-I'm still meditating on debugging, but basically, yes.
-I can guarantee you're able to run the test code in the project's main, it will demonstrate IVFS interface's work.
+Finally, yes!
+Some bugs are most likely hiding somewhere, but I can guarantee you're able to run the `runtest1` code in the project's main.
+Feel free to alter parameters commented with arrow (<--).

 > **2. Why do you show us such a raw code?**

 We all like to show off.
-I mean, hey, look at this awesome thing that I developed without knowing where to start 4 weeks ago!
+I mean, hey, look at this awesome thing that I developed without knowing where to start a month ago!
 Joking.
 Check the updates.

 > **3. Why so slow, dude?**